 A surprise leak from the upcoming DCU Lanterns TV series shows how Kyle Chandler’s Hal Jordan and Aaron Pierre’s John Stewart will take flight in the series.

-So yes, while the series has been described as grounded, a potential red flag, we apparently see Lanterns will use CGI and visual effects to show the Green Lanterns flying.
+So, yes, while the series has been described as grounded, a potential red flag, we apparently see that Lanterns will use CGI and visual effects to show the Green Lanterns flying.

 Watch the video: